-Getting a Master’s or Bachelor’s degree in Aerospace Engineering requires a strong understanding of physics, mathematics, and engineering principles, which are necessary for the research and development students will be conducting after graduation.
+Aerospace Engineering degree requires a strong understanding of Physics, Mathematics, and Engineering principles, which are necessary for the research and development students will be conducting after graduation.
 These exact sciences allow you to better grasp how aircraft and spacecraft can easily move through the air and stay in the air, while improving the results and efficiency of flight tests.